polyose/plasmo/README.md

 It would be strange to use Desmata to add a purely python cell to your purely python project.
 Python already has good ways to compose such things.

-It is for providing pythonic access to nonpythonic things so that your still looks and feels like a python project.
+Desmata is for providing pythonic access to nonpythonic things so that your still looks and feels like a python project.

 ### Must it be Python?